Linkid/lapyrinthe/CONTRIBUTING.rst

 * Contact me
 * Open an issue on GitHub
-* Fork the repository on Github and make a pull request
+* Fork the repository on GitHub and make a pull request

 Translators